MIC-DKFZ/TractSeg/Readme.md

 ```
 Even if the input image is in MNI space the Mrtrix peaks might still be flipped.
 You should view
 the peaks in `mrview` and make sure they have the proper orientation.
 Otherwise you might have to
 flip the sign along the x, y or z axis.
+If you use the option `--preprocess` TractSeg will do this automatically for you.
-You can use the following command to do that
+Otherwise you can use the following command to do that
 ```
 flip_peaks -i my_peaks.nii.gz -o my_peaks_flip_y.nii.gz -a y
 ```